-A memorial dedicated to the 'place of farewell' for First World War soldiers; established by their mothers and wives.
-A sandstone structure with enclosed trachyte plaque together with a drinking fountain.
-A circular plaque depicts a sprig of rosemary and an eternal flame has been added to the top of the main face.
-The architects for the memorial were H. Budden and C. Greenwell.
+This war memorial fountain is dedicated to the 'place of farewell' for First World War soldiers; established by their mothers and wives.
+It is a sandstone wall, with an enclosed trachyte plaque.
+A drinking fountain is attached to the front of the wall, accompanied by a circular plaque inscribed with a sprig of rosemary.
+An eternal flame has been added to the top of the wall.
+The architects for the memorial were H Budden and C Greenwell.

-The memorial was dedicated by the Governor General of Australia on Anzac Day 1922.
-This memorial was resited from a position 30m east of the Sydney Fleet Base in 1988.
+The memorial was dedicated by the Governor General of Australia on Anzac Day, 1922.
+In 1988, it was moved from its original position 30 metres east of the Sydney Fleet Base.
+It is now located on wharf-side of the Cowper Wharf Road, near the intersection with Wylde Street, heading to the Naval Base.

 To commemorate the place of farewell to the soldiers who passed through the gates opposite for the Great War 1914 1919